 This regex is performed here.

-#7 Updated by bmbouter almost 5 years ago
+#7 Updated by bmbouter about 5 years ago

 - Tracker changed from Refactor to Issue